bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 If you made it this far, take a deep breath.
 The hard stuff is over.

-Deploying a live network is very straightforward.
+Deploying to a live network is very straightforward.
 The process mirrors the same one we took when we deployed to localnet.

 Here is a handy list I use to make sure I'm covering all my bases whenever I switch networks: